mmontossi/listable_collections/README.md

 end
 ```

-The attribute will be synced and chances will be tracked using "removed_from_list" and "added_to_list" helpers:
+The attribute will be synced and chances will be tracked using the following helpers:
 ```ruby
 product.sizes => ['64GB']
 product.size_list => '64GB'